 Room service at the Imperial Riverbank Hotel

 Amy and I are getting very tired from all our walking in Kuching.
-Today, after visiting the Fairy Cave, we decide just to grab some room service in our hotel.
-Amy orders a club sandwich and I decide on fried rice in Kampung style with chicken satay.
+Today, after visiting the Fairy Cave, we decided just to grab some room service in our hotel.
+Amy ordered a club sandwich and I decide on fried rice in Kampung style with chicken satay.
 Even though we are not going to external restaurants around Kuching, we are still getting to experience delicious Malaysian food.